 In planning curriculum input on online safety, materials are differentiated to take account of the different ages, levels of understanding and vulnerabilities of our students so that all students are able to access this input effectively.
 We acknowledge that as well as providing a variety of positive opportunities, the use of technology has become a significant component of many safeguarding issues and can provide the platform that facilitates exploitation of students and young people.
-This includes the rise of harmful online challenges and online hoaxes, which the school educates about within our online safety curriculum.
-The breadth of issues classified within online safety are considerable but can be categorised into four areas of risk:
+This includes the rise of <a href="https://narriculto.org/harmful.o